makkus/freckles/README.rst

 ``freckelize``
 ==============

-*freckelize* is project-centric configuration management.
+*freckelize* is data-centric (or 'project-centric', if you will) configuration management.
 It supports the quick and easy creation of plug-ins for all sorts of project-types and -data.
 It comes with a a number of default ones, as well as examples to illustrate it's workings and capabilities.
 Here are a few of those:

 Python project
 --------------